 - Original blog posts: Share your original blog content on LinkedIn to drive traffic back to your website.
 Include a brief teaser and link back to your website so readers can easily find the full post.

-- Industry news articles: Sharing news articles related to your industry is a great way to show that you’re up-to-date on the latest trends.
+- Industry news articles: Sharing news articles related to your industry is a great way to show you’re up-to-date on the latest trends.
 When sharing news articles, include your commentary, so readers know why the article is significant.

 - Infographics: People love infographics because they’re easy to consume and usually contain interesting information.
 If you have an infographic relevant to your industry, share it on LinkedIn along with a brief description of what it covers.